-You will be as your rights. sked to sign the written notice to show that you received it and understand ☐ You or some eone who is acting on your behalf will be asked to sign the notice. notice does notice shows only that you have received the information about your rights.
-The not give your discharge date.
-Signing the notice does not mean you are a discharge date. py of the notice handy so you will have the information about making an appeal concern about quality of care) if you need it. , , ne notice more than two days before your discharge date, you will get another you are scheduled to be discharged.
-MEDICARE 1-877-486-2 copy of this notice in advance, you can call Customer Service or 1-800 (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 048.
-You can also see the notice online at www.cms.gov/Medicare/Medicare-ormation/BNI/HospitalDischargeAppealNotices.html.
-Section 7.2 Step-by-step: How to make a Level 1 appeal to change your hospital discharge date will need to use th for your inpatient hospital services to be covered by us for a longer time, you e appeals process to make this request.
-Before you start, understand what d what the deadlines are: ☐ Follow the pr ocess. ☐ Meet the dead dlines.
-Customer Ser f you need it.
-If you have questions or need help at any time, please call vice.
-Or, call your State Health Insurance Assistance Program, a government nat provides personalized assistance. appeal, the Quality Improvement Organization reviews your appeal.
-It checks ned discharge date is medically appropriate for you.
+You will be asked to sign the written notice to show that you received it and understand your rights. $\hfill \square$ You or someone who is acting on your behalf will be asked to sign the notice.
+Signing the notice shows only that you have received the information about your rights.
+The notice does not give your discharge date.
+Signing the notice does not mean you are agreeing on a discharge date.
+3. Keep your copy of the notice handy so you will have the information about making an appeal (or reporting a concern about quality of care) if you need it.
+If you sign the notice more than two days before your discharge date, you will get another copy before you are scheduled to be discharged. ☐ To look at a copy of this notice in advance, you can call Customer Service or 1-800 MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+TTY users should call 1-877-486-2048.
+You can also see the notice online at www.cms.gov/Medicare/Medicare-General-Information/BNI/HospitalDischargeAppealNotices.html.
+Section 7.2 Step-by-step: How to make a Level 1 appeal to change your hospital discharge date If you want to ask for your inpatient hospital services to be covered by us for a longer time, you will need to use the appeals process to make this request.
+Before you start, understand what you need to do and what the deadlines are: □ Follow the process. ☐ Meet the deadlines. □ Ask for help if you need it.
+If you have questions or need help at any time, please call Customer Service.
+Or, call your State Health Insurance Assistance Program, a government organization that provides personalized assistance.
+During a Level 1 appeal, the Quality Improvement Organization reviews your appeal.
+It checks to see if your planned discharge date is medically appropriate for you.